3timeslazy/vscodium-devpodcontainers/README.md

 ## Installation

 **Enable experimental API for the extension**.
 This is needed for displaying devcontainers in Remote Explorer.
+Create or modify `.vscode/argv.json` with the following content in your project:

 ```jsonc
 {